Form Design Best Practices For the Best Sign-up Forms that Convert

 This poses a problem for you.
 When different users interpret it in different ways, you are no longer in control of the conversion path.
-Stick to one column so your customers better understand what you want them to do.
+Stick to a single-column form so your customers better understand what you want them to do.

 However, here’s another thing that the Baymard study found:

-There are form fields that you can put together in multiple columns but will not confuse the user such as
+There are form fields that you can put together in multiple-column forms but will not confuse the user such as

 - credit card details